raweru/computer-vision-rock-paper-scissors/README.md

 # Define countdown animation function
 def countdown_animation(frame, seconds_left):

-    """Draws a countdown animation on the specified frame.
+    '''Draws a countdown animation on the specified frame.

     Args:
         frame (ndarray): The frame to draw the countdown animation on. seconds_left (int): The number of seconds left in the countdown.
-    """
+    '''

     # Draw countdown text on the frame
     font = cv2.FONT_HERSHEY_SIMPLEX
     text = str(seconds_left)